yupeng0921/pymixin/README.md

 ### inherit priority

-When write multi mixin to one decorator, the left mixin has a higher priority
+When writes multi mixins to one decorator, the left mixin has a higher priority

     >>> class MixinA(Mixin):
     ...     def mixin_func(self):